-The Endurance22 Expedition is aiming to locate the wreck of Endurance, the lost ship of polar explorer Sir Ernest Shackleton
+The Endurance22 Expedition located the wreck of Endurance, the lost ship of polar explorer Sir Ernest Shackleton in March 2022

-The Endurance22 Expedition is aiming to locate the wreck of Endurance, the lost ship of polar explorer Sir Ernest Shackleton, and is scheduled to depart for Antarctica’s Weddell Sea from Cape Town, South Africa, on 5 February 2022.
+The Endurance22 Expedition aimed to locate the wreck of Endurance, the lost ship of polar explorer Sir Ernest Shackleton, and departed for Antarctica’s Weddell Sea from Cape Town, South Africa, on 5 February 2022.
 The expedition team successfully located the wreck of the Endurance in March 2022.